jshanson7/sheetjs/readme.markdown

 styleDeclaration.backgroundColor = 'green';

-// deleteStyle - delete CSSStyleDeclaration for selector (removes all sheetjs rules for selector) sheetjs.deleteStyle('.my-el'); // 'backgroundColor is no longer green'
+// deleteStyle - delete CSSStyleDeclaration for selector (removes all sheetjs rules for selector) sheetjs.deleteStyle('.my-el'); // 'backgroundColor' is no longer green

 // getStyle - get CSSStyleDeclaration for selector (returns undefined if it doesn't exist) var styleDeclaration2 = sheetjs.getStyle('.new-selector');